plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Gaut, B. S., and P. O. Lewis.
 1995.
 [Success of maximum likelihood phylogeny inference in the four-taxon case.](https://doi.org/10.1093/oxfordjournals.molbev.a040183) Molecular Biology and Evolution 12(1):152-162.

+:hibiscus: Goldman, N., J. P. Anderson, and A. G. Rodrigo.
+2000.
+Likelihood-based tests of topologies in phylogenetics.
+Systematic Biology 49:652-670.

 Goldman, N., and Z. Yang.
 1994.
 A codon-based model of nucleotide substitution for protein-coding DNA sequences.
 Molecular Biology and Evolution, 11, 725-736.
 (Goldman-Yang codon model)

 Geyer, C. J. 1991.
 Markov chain Monte Carlo maximum likelihood for dependent data.
 Pages 156-163 in Computing Science and Statistics (E. Keramidas, ed.).
 (Metropolis-coupled MCMC a.k.a. heated chains)